chamithhirusha/chamithhirusha/README.md

 - 🌱 I’m currently learning *React Native*

-- 💬 Ask me about *React, NextJS, NodeJS andd all UI/UX related things*
+- 💬 Ask me about *React, NextJS, NodeJS and all UI/UX related things*

 - 📫 How to reach me *chamithhirusha99@gmail.com*